AtamanovYS/differ/README.md

 Differ shows the difference between two data structures.
 Utility features:
 * Support different input formats: yaml and json
-* Generating a report in plain text, stylish and json format
+* Generating a report in various formats

 Use `./bin/gendiff -h` to get instructions how to use
 ```